paradigmxyz/cryo/README.md

 *`cryo` is an early WIP, please report bugs + feedback to the issue tracker*

+*note that `cryo`'s default settings will slam a node too hard for use with 3rd party RPC providers.
+Instead, `--requests-per-second` and `--max-concurrent-requests` should be used to impose ratelimits.
+Such settings will be handled automatically in a future release*.

 ## Example Usage

 use as `cryo <dataset> [OPTIONS]`